Alejandroem/garbo/README.md

 ## Installation

-1. Clone [this repository](https://github.com/Alejandroem/garbo.git) to a location on your file system.
+1. Clone the release branch of [this repository](https://github.com/Alejandroem/garbo.git) to a location on your file system.
 2. `cd` into the directoy, run `npm install`.
 3. run `composer install`.
+5. run `gulp` comand
-4. create a `.env` file at the root folther with the next settings:
+6. create a `.env` file at the root folther with the next settings:
     ```
     APP_ENV=production
     APP_DEBUG=false